Overview

 Prior to the passing of the Planning and Environment Amendment (Distinctive Areas and Landscapes) Act 2018 the government prepared Localised Planning Statements for protecting and enhancing the valued attributes of peri-urban areas.

-Localised Planning Statements are in place for the Bellarine Peninsula, the Mornington Peninsula, and the Yarra Valley and Dandenong Ranges.
-The Bellarine Peninsula Localised Planning Statement will be updated and transitioned to a Statement of Planning Policy once the area is declared as a distinctive area and landscape under the Planning and Environment Act 1987.
+Localised Planning Statements are in place for the Mornington Peninsula, and the Yarra Valley and Dandenong Ranges.
+The Bellarine Peninsula Localised Planning Statement has been transitioned to a Statement of Planning Policy.